After installing Exchange Server, the next step is to configure external DNS for Exchange. It's…

 Conclusion

-In this article, you learned how to add Exchange Server to an existing send connector.
-From now on, outgoing mail to the internet will use both the Exchange Servers.
+You learned how to add Exchange Server to an existing send connector.
+From now on, outgoing mail to the internet will use both Exchange Servers.
 It’s essential to have more than one Exchange Server running in the organization.

 Did you enjoy this article?
 You may also like Create bulk mailboxes in Exchange Server with PowerShell.
 Don’t forget to follow us and share this article.